haproxy/haproxy/doc/lua-api/index.rst

   main scheduler starts.
 For example this type of tasks can be executed to perform complex health checks.

-  :param function func: is the Lua function called to work as initializer.
+  :param function func: is the Lua function called to work as an async task.

+  Up to 4 optional arguments (all types supported) may be passed to the function.
+  (They will be passed as-is to the task function)

   The prototype of the Lua function used as argument is:

 .. code-block:: lua

-    function()
+    function([arg1[, arg2[, ...[, arg4]]]])
 ..

-  It takes no input, and no output is expected.
+  It takes up to 4 optional arguments (provided when registering), and no output is expected.

 .. js:function:: core.register_cli([path], usage, func)